 OPEN from both sides over the summit

-OPEN from both sides and over the summit
+OPEN from both sides and over the summit.
+The wildflowers are INCREDIBLE!

 This is an enchanting day long trip out of Placerville into the wild.
 You could end up in Dunton Hotsprings later in the summer.
 Look it up!
 Good fishing along the way.
 Worth taking the road out of Sawpit to Woods Canyon Lake.